 In children, you may use the adult technique of tapping the shoulders firmly.

 In infants, tap the feet (sole) to check response.
 Do not tap on shoulders.

 If the child or infant is unresponsive, call for help by shouting and proceed to check pulse and breath.

 Checking Pulse and Breathing

 Check for pulse and breathing simultaneously for 5-10 seconds.
 (Not more than that).
 If in doubt, consider it as a cardiac arrest – no pulse situation.

-For an infant, the ideal place to check for a pulse is Brachial pulse (Place two fingers on the inner aspect of upper arm as shown in the pic).
+In an infant, the ideal place to check for a pulse is Brachial pulse (Place two fingers on the inner aspect of upper arm as shown in the pic).